filippovarini/sharktrack/annotation-pipelines.md

 ## Extract MaxN
 Amazing!
 You have cleaned all annotations, it's time to generate MaxN from it!

-- Open the Terminal at the `sharktrack` folder location.
-Check [this step](./sharktrack-user-guide.md#downloading-the-model) for guidance on opening the terminal at the specific location.
+- Open the Prompt/Terminal at the `sharktrack` folder location as described in the [User Guide](./sharktrack-user-guide.md) when Downloading the model.
 - Activate the virtual environment (guide [here](./sharktrack-user-guide.md#setup-environment))
 - Run `python scripts/compute_maxn.py --path output`, replacing `output` with the path of the folder that contains the `output.csv` file and cleaned `./detections`.
     Example: `python scripts/compute_maxn.py --path bruvs_2509`